akashdeepjassal/Keras-DCGAN/README.md

 ## KERAS-DCGAN ##

-Implementation of http://arxiv.org/abs/1511.06434 with the (awesome) [keras](https://github.com/fchollet/keras) library, for generating artificial images with deep learning.

 This trains two adversarial deep learning models on real images, in order to produce artificial images that look real.